hyperledger-labs/blockchain-analyzer/README.md

 ### Start the network

 To generate crypto and setup the network, make sure that the `GOPATH` variable is set correctly.
 After that, set `ABSPATH` to point to the parent folder of `hyperledger-elastic` (e.g., `export ABSPATH=$GOPATH/src/github.com`).
 When we are done with setting these environment variables, we can start the network.
-Issue the following command in the `network/basic` directory to start the basic network, or in the `network/multichannel` directory to start the multichannel network:
+Issue the following command in the `network/basic` directory to start the basic network, in the `network/multichannel` directory to start the multichannel network, or in the `network/applechain` directory to start the applechain network:

 ```
 make start